 Mulligan Lab Research

-Our current research builds upon studies of the human immune response to vaccines and infections and offers deeper insights into the complexity of these responses.
+Current research at the Mulligan Lab builds upon studies of the human immune response to vaccines and infections and offers deeper insights into the complexity of these responses.

 Our main projects address the following critical areas:

 - comprehensive analyses of innate and adaptive immune responses during acute coronavirus disease (COVID-19) infection and convalescence

 - immunogenicity, efficacy, and effectiveness of COVID-19 vaccines

 - immunogenicity, efficacy, and effectiveness of influenza vaccines

 Our overall research portfolio examines five key mechanisms and themes:

 - memory B-cell and T-cell responses following vaccination and infection

 - cytokines profiling